 More so, it seemed that there were many others out there who were suffering from problems far worse than my own.

-Reading through the various pain forums and hearing that people were dealing with similar or worse situations and doing well gave me so much comfort and hope.
+And reading through the various pain forums and hearing that people were dealing with similar or worse situations and still living well gave me so much comfort and hope.

 It made me feel like I wasn’t alone.